-Hours after one of American history’s most infamous assassins breathed his last breath on a farm porch in Port Royal Virgina on April 26, 1865, Isaac Olney was putting the finishing touches on the first edition of The Garnett Plaindealer in the upstairs of a frame building at the corner of Fourth and Walnut where The Kirk House now stands.
+Within hours of one of American history’s most infamous assassins breathing his last breath on a farm porch in Port Royal Virgina on April 26, 1865, Isaac Olney was putting the finishing touches on the first edition of The Garnett Plaindealer in the upstairs of a frame building at the corner of Fourth and Walnut where The Kirk House now stands.
 One hundred fifty years later, The Anderson County Review continues to chronicle our town and county’s news in the context of a world that has become increasingly intertwined and whose speed-of-light information connections would have been unfathomable to our first publisher.

 As we consider those early days of Anderson County’s first newspaper, we have to do so in the context of what were then current events.
 Anderson County and the counties of Bleeding Kansas were still the Frontier of Freedom which gave birth to the Civil War, and though the major battles costing thousands of lives gave the conflict in the East and South top billing, the tension and conflict at the border of Kansas and Missouri was ever present in our region throughout the war.
 Although the Civil War had officially ended a few weeks earlier on April 9 when Lee surrendered to Grant at Appomatox, the rage of the war was still coursing in the veins of Eastern Kansas where the whole thing had really begun about a decade earlier.

-Indeed, word had probably only reached Garnett of President Lincoln’s April 14 assassination not much more than a few days previous – and though we don’t know for sure, any enterprising newspaper man would have seen that event as the optimum time to launch his newspaper – it was the story of the decade, and at that time the story of the day lived for weeks as opposed to the less than 24 hour news cycle we see today.
-Booth’s apprehension and killing by federal troops, while it happened the same day as the Plaindealer’s first edition, probably wasn’t known by the editor for more than a week.
-Olney’s decision to launch the Plaindealer was probably affected by a lot of factors, but the prospects for peace and prosperity and the relief that the bloody conflict was coming to an end had to have made the overall picture in the spring of 1865 seem brighter.
+Indeed, it may have taken more than a day for word to reach Garnett of the president’s murder, depending on the proximity and condition of the nearest telegraph station – and though we don’t know for sure, any enterprising newspaper man would have seen that event as the optimum time to launch his newspaper.
+It was the story of the decade, and at that time stories lived for weeks as opposed to the less than 24 hour news cycle we see today.
+That first edition of Olney’s Plaindearler which coincidfed with Booth’s apprehension likely included followup coverage of the president’s murder – we don’t know; all those early editions are lost to time.
+But we can surmise Olney’s decision to launch the Plaindealer that spring was probably affected by a lot of factors – the prospects for peace and prosperity and the relief that the bloody conflict was coming to an end had to have made the overall picture in the spring of 1865 seem brighter.